wavemaker/docs/learn/on-premise/hyper-v/install-prerequisites.md

 ## RHEL

-### The ssh user has privileges(root/sudo) or user don't have privileges for install/upgrade utility softwares
+### The ssh user has privileges(root/sudo) or user doesn't have privileges for install/upgrade utility softwares

 #### Platform Instance

-- If given ssh user has privileges(root/sudo) or user don't have privileges to install/upgrade.
+- If given ssh user has privileges(root/sudo) or user doesn't have privileges to install/upgrade.
 WME Installer will automatically install the Docker software.
-Internet is not required for Installation in this case.
 - Install below prerequisites in Platform

 - update cache